AstraBert/drosophila-evolution/README.md

 This repository collects the data, the code and the analysis workflow for the project.

+>[!IMPORTANT]
+> README is about to undergo a thorough restructuring

 ## Environment

 There are two possibilities to launch the development environment packaged for this project: